isomerpages/moe-plmgps/_about-pl/Principal's Message 2024.md

 The school theme for 2024 is “Be True, Pure, Strong and Brave”, which is adapted from Stanza 1 of the School Creed:

-I would be true for there are those who trust me&nbsp;
+	I would be true for there are those who trust me
 	I would be pure for there are those who care
 	I would be strong for there is much to suffer
 	I would be brave for there is much to dare

 The theme reiterates the school’s mission “To nurture every PL-Lite into a whole person who lives in favour with God and man”.
 Character development takes centre-stage in PL and our programmes are customised and designed to help our girls experience Joyful Discovery (P1&amp;2), Joyful Growth (P3&amp;4) and Joyful Service (P5&amp;6) in their 6 years with us.